In Key Stage 1 we are building on the skills learnt in EYFS.

 Alongside the academic learning, we develop our pupils to be citizens of the world through our PSHCE scheme ‘Alive to the World’, residential trips in Years 4 and 6, visits to Junior Citizen and IMPS in Upper Key Stage 2 and work on health and wellbeing through visits from Nuffield Health.

 Formal SATS tests take place in the Summer term of Year 6.
 Pupils are well prepared for these assessments but the school goes to great lengths to ensure that the children still have a rich curriculum experience in their last year in primary school.

-In the Early Years Foundation Stage we follow the Foundation Stage Curriculum, a play based curriculum based around seven areas of learning.
+In the Early Years Foundation Stage, we follow the Foundation Stage Curriculum, a play based curriculum centred around seven areas of learning.

 The ‘prime’ areas: Personal, social and emotional development, Communication and language and physical development, are seen as particularly important for igniting curiosity and enthusiasm for learning, and for building children’s capacity to learn, form relationships and thrive.
 In the EYFS we provide a stimulating and caring environment with an emphasis on learning through play.

 Children are encouraged to make choices, develop independence and take responsibility for their choices and actions.
 We aim to engage children’s learning by planning to their interests.